deusExMac/WebScraper/README.md

 -``renderPages``: True | False.
 Specifies how the WWW page should be downloaded: using simple HTTP method or using a browser engine (Chromium or Chrome).
 If set to True, Chromium (the default build-in browser of [pyppeteer](https://github.com/pyppeteer/pyppeteer) ) or Chrome will be used.
 Defaults to False.

 -``launchParameters``: object literal.
-Specifies using Chrome browser in headless as the rendering engine (instead of pyppeteer's build-in Chromium) to download web pages.
+Specifies using an *external Chrome browser installation* in headless as the rendering engine (instead of pyppeteer's build-in Chromium) to download web pages.
 The associated value specifies location of the Chrome broser on the local machine along with the user data directory.
 The object literal has the following fields:

    * ``executablePath``: path to Chrome executable on local machine
    * ``userDataDir``: path to OSs user directory.
 Need to specify this if WebScraper is executed on Windows.
 On Mac, this field can be ommited.

 If ``launchParameters`` is empty i.e. not specified and renderPages is set to True, pyppeteers build in Chromium browser will be used.
 Defaults to an empty object.

-NOTE: pyppeteer's build-in Chromium browser is not able to render properly some pages.
-E.g. airbnb listints.
+NOTE: The version of pyppeteer used has a  build-in Chromium browser that is not able to render properly some pages.
+E.g. pyppeteer's Chromium does not properly render pages of airbnb listings and hence loading of these pages fail.
+In such cases using an external Chrome installation solves the issue.